 - Greater emphasis on and instruction in planning, organization and life skills

-As my boys get older, I am encountering more and more questions and concerns about their learning accommodations.
+As my children get older, I am encountering more and more questions and concerns about their learning accommodations.
 The conversation I describe above is not uncommon.

 The perception is that learning accommodations are either making it easy for my children and therefore giving them an unfair advantage, or that the real world requires my children to “toughen up” and that accommodations are essentially enabling poor performance.